 “You honestly believed I was finished with you?” asked 2020.

 The climate crisis doesn’t take a break for Covid.
-And Covid or not, we’ll face more heat waves and more fires on a heating planet.
+And Covid or not, we’ll face more heat waves and more fires if we continue to burn fossil fuels.

 But we still must eat.
 And we can eat well without heating up an already hot kitchen.
 The following ideas require minimal energy.
-Some require none.
+Some require none, which will come in handy if the power goes out.

 Clear out the refrigerator and freezer